A Comptonized Fireball Bubble: Physical Origin of Magnetar Giant Flares: introduction

 Nevertheless, as a rare and most powerful type of SGR activity, MGFs' physical origin, trigger mechanism, and radiation process are still not fully unveiled.
-A trigger of an MGF can be caused either internally \citep[e.g., large-scale star crust fracturing caused by the shear forces against the motion of the magnetic footpoints; neutral point reconnection due to the torsional of the twisted interior magnetic field;][]{Parker1983a, Parker1983b,TD1995} or externally \citep[e.g., interchange instability and/or magnetic reconnection;][]{Moffatt1985,TD2001}.
+A trigger of an MGF can be caused either internally \citep[e.g. large-scale star crust fracturing caused by the shear forces against the motion of the magnetic footpoints; neutral point reconnection due to the torsional of the twisted interior magnetic field;][]{Parker1983a,Parker1983b,TD1995} or externally \citep[e.g., interchange instability and/or magnetic reconnection;][]{Moffatt1985,TD2001}.
 On the other hand, the radiation process models of MGFs are relatively less diverse. \citet{TD1995} proposed a ``trapped fireball" model to explain the March 5th event on SGR 0526-66.
 The model introduces an initially expanding fireball to explain the first sharp spike of the MGF event.
 The fireball is eventually trapped by optically thick pair plasma in the stellar magnetosphere, producing repeated pulsations.
-In addition, \citet{TD1995} suggested that a relativistic wind driven by the pressure of the electron-position pair ($e^{\pm}$ hereafter) plasma from the NS surface, which can also release a fraction of the star's energy.
+In addition, \citet{TD1995} suggested that a relativistic wind driven by the pressure of the electron-positron pair ($e^{\pm}$ hereafter) plasma from the NS surface, which can also release a fraction of the star's energy.
 The prediction of the E$_{\rm p}$-flux correlation of such a model was claimed to be consistent with the observation of GRB 200415A \citep[][]{RobertNA2021}.
-Although these studies may shed light on the origin and radiation mechanisms of the MGFs, a detailed first-principle calculation of such a scenario and its validation through a direct fit to the observed spectra is still missing to date.
+Recently, \cite{Van2013, Van2016} and \cite{Barchas2021} conducted some detailed studies of polarized radiation transfer of photons in two modes (E-model: perpendicular to the magnetic field and O-mode: parallel to the field) in the highly magnetized surface locales of magnetar and explored the effect on its scattering opacity.
+Furthermore, \cite{Van2016} also proposed a model for MGFs that a relativistic radiation-driven outflow along a narrow open field-line bundle.
+These studies may shed light on the origin and radiation mechanisms of the MGFs.
+Nevertheless, a detailed first-principle calculation of the MGF models and their validation through a direct fit to the observed spectra is still missing to date.